dmccreary/graph-data-modeling-course/docs/glossary.md

 #### Concept Node

-A **Concept Node** represents an idea or term in a knowledge graph, often with links to related concepts.
+A node that represents any idea or term in a knowledge graph, often with links to related concepts.

 **Example:** We can link concept nodes like "Physics" and "Newton's Laws" in a learning graph.

 #### Concept Recommender

-A **Concept Recommender** suggests related concepts or learning resources based on graph data.
+A suggested related concept or resource based on graph data.

+Recommender systems use similarity to find similar nodes in a graph.

-**Example:** A course project involves building a graph-based recommender to suggest topics like "Graph Traversal" after "Graph Basics."
+**Examples:** A movie can be represented as a node in a graph.
+A recommendation system can answer the question "If you liked this movie, this other movie might be of interest to you.
+A course project involves building a graph-based recommender to suggest topics like "Graph Traversal" after "Graph Basics."

 #### Concept Schemas